 Abraham Lincoln, lawyer, U.S. president.
-Finished barely a year of formal schooling.
-He self-taught himself trigonometry (for his work as a surveyor) and read Blackstone on his own to become a lawyer.
-Of the 43 people who served as president of the United States, 8 never went to college.
+Having finished barely a year of formal schooling, he self-taught himself trigonometry (for his work as a surveyor) and read Blackstone on his own to become a lawyer.
+Of the 45 people who have served as president of the United States, 8 never went to college.

 Charles Lindbergh, aviator, first person to fly solo across the Atlantic Ocean.
 Quit the University of Wisconsin after two years to learn how to fly an airplane.

 Carl Lindner, billionaire investor, founder of United Dairy Farmers, former owner of Chiquita Brands.
-Dropped out of high school at the age of 14 to deliver milk for the family store during the Depression.
+He dropped out of high school at the age of 14 to deliver milk for the family store during the Depression.

 Meg Lindsay, model.
-Has not yet attended college.
-Began working fulltime as a model at the age of 17.
+She has not yet attended college.
+She began working fulltime as a model at the age of 17.

 Blake Lively, actress.
 At the age of 16, she got her first major movie role in The Sisterhood of the Traveling Pants.
 She started acting in the Gossip Girl TV series right after high school.
 She has not yet attended college, but has expressed a strong desire to do so.

 John Llewellyn, labor leader, president of the United Mine Workers.
-Dropped out of high school.
+He dropped out of high school.

 Marcus Loew, multimillionaire founder of Loews movie theaters, co-founder of MGM movie studio.
-Dropped out of elementary school.
+He dropped out of elementary school.